Monkeys-Team/monkeys-native-toolbox/README.md

 ### `<Button />`

 A button component that accepts left & right icon.
+All `Button` props are accepted.

 **Example**
 ```javascript